 - Do you specialize in a certain type of event?
 (Large, non-traditional, etc.)

-- Have you performed same sex commitment ceremonies?
+- Have you performed same sex weddings?
 How many and when did you start offering that service?

 - How will you implement our personal style into the ceremony?

 - How will you incorporate our faiths into the ceremony?

 - Can we submit our own vows or write portions of the ceremony oursevles if we choose?

 - Do you have a collection of vows, ring exchanges, readings, etc. we can use for inspiration?